 The motion, on being put to the vote, was declared unanimously CARRIED.

-113. ANNUAL STATE OF THE TENDRING DISTRICT STATEMENT BY THE LEADER OF THE COUNCIL where we are I will not attempt to gloss over the issues we face.
+113. ANNUAL STATE OF THE TENDRING DISTRICT STATEMENT BY THE LEADER OF THE COUNCIL

 The Council received the Annual State of the Tendring District Statement from the Leader of the Council (Councillor Page) as follows:-